 Members of the ILGA voted to support for the decriminalisation of sex work at their global conference last week.
 ILGA (the International Lesbian, Gay, Bisexual, Trans and Intersex Association) is a world federation of national and local organisations dedicated to achieving equal rights for lesbian, gay, bisexual, trans and intersex (LGBTI) people globally.

-NSWP has launched a new map of sex work laws around the world, featuring information on laws used to regulate and criminalise sex work in 221 countries and regions.
+NSWP has launched a new map of sex work laws around the world, featuring information on laws used to regulate and criminalise sex work in 208 countries and dependencies, with sub-national legislation provided for some countries.

 A new coalition is calling for the decriminalisation of sex work in New York.
 Decrim NY was officially launched at the end of February, led by people in the sex trades "whether through choice, circumstance, or coercion".